vitalii-samoilenko/ai-chat-bot/readme.md

 ## Limitations

 > [!CAUTION]
 > SECURITY ISSUE!
-Although software will user secure TLS protocol to communicate with endpoints certificate validation IS DISABLED
+Although software will use secure TLS protocol to communicate with endpoints certificate validation IS DISABLED

  - Only HTTPS/WSS protocol support
  - Bugs (by using this software you are doing so at your own risk)